octimot/StoryToolkitAI/README.md

 ## Transcription Window Shortcuts:

     Mouse Click     - move active segment on clicked text and move playhead to start of active segment

     CMD/CTRL+Click  - add clicked text to selection

     OPT/ALT+Click   - edit transcript segment

     Up, Down keys   - move the cursor up and down on the transcript (we call it "active segment")

     Semicolon (;)   - move playhead to start of active segment (or of selection)

     Apostrophe (')  - move playhead to end of active segment (or of selection)

+    Colon (:)       - align start of active segment with Resolve playhead

+    DoubleQuote (") - align end of active segment with Resolve playhead

     V               - add active segment to selection

     Shift+V         - deselect all

     Shift+A         - create selection between the previously active and the currently active segment also works to create a selection for the last played segments in Resolve (if sync is active): for eg.:
                       press 'sync', click a phrase, press play in Resolve, stop, then press Shift+A in the tool

     Shift+C         - copy transcript of active segment/selection with timecodes at the beginning of each block of text (or transcript seconds, if resolve is not available)

     m               - add duration markers for the active segment/selection in case there are gaps between the text segments, the tool will create a marker for each block of uninterrupted text

     Shift+M         - add duration markers as above, but with user prompt for the marker name

     q               - close transcript window

     Shift+L         - link transcription to the current timeline (if available)

     s               - enable sync

     Tab             - cycle between search and transcript navigation

     CMD/CTRL+E      - edit transcript

     Escape          - when editing transcripts, this will defocus and save the transcript

+    t               - re-transcribe current transcription or selected segments